cczhu/OpenDataToronto/docs/index.md

-This repo houses my analysis work for the [Open Data Toronto meetup](https://www.meetup.com/opentoronto/).
-All analysis was done in the Jupyter notebook (ipynb) environment.
-A list of packages imported, and their versions, can be found in the root directory README.md.
+This repo houses my analysis work for the [Open Toronto open data book club meetup](https://www.meetup.com/opentoronto/).
+All analysis was done in Jupyter notebooks, and a list of package requirements can be found in the repo README.md.
 The full analysis of each dataset can be viewed in the subfolders of the repo.
-GitHub's ipynb viewer may not allow interactive plots to function, so I include [nbviewer](https://nbviewer.jupyter.org/) links to each project below.
+GitHub's ipynb viewer doesn't seem to allow interactive plots to function, so please use the [nbviewer](https://nbviewer.jupyter.org/) links to each project below.

 You'll find short abstracts on all projects, listed in reverse chronological order, as well as a pretty plot generated during each project.
-Additionally, I link to the associated meetup page of each project, where others have posted their analyses.

 <h1>23/2/2017 - MyDem0cracy</h1>